-Scientists: Puffins might spend the winter off New Jersey
+Scientists: Puffins might spend the winter off N.J.

 Portland, Maine — Researchers say they’ve found an answer to the long-standing question of where Maine’s Atlantic puffins spend the winter: far off New Jersey and New York.

 Puffins are the colorful seabirds of the auk family that are graceful in the water and awkward on land and air.
 The birds spend the spring breeding season and summer in coastal areas before heading out to open ocean waters in the autumn and winter.